Protected intersection: Hold the turn

 A hold the turn setup holds turning traffic at a red light while the cycle lane gets a green light in tandem with straight-ahead carriageway traffic, reducing the danger of hook collisions by turning vehicles.
 While this setup works well for cyclists turning to the nearside or going straight ahead, there is no provision for turning across oncoming traffic (unless a two-stage turn is permitted).
 Furthermore, it can lead to increased delay at junctions and is not highly space efficient (it requires a dedicated nearside-turn lane for motorists).

 Full protection

 The protection of the vulnerable cyclists with a protected junction with bicycle traffic lights.

-In terms of optimal spacing between the path and motorist lanes, it is generally practice to use 2–5 meters at signalised crossings and one car length >5 m at unsignalised intersections.
+In terms of optimal spacing between the path and motorist lanes, it is generally practice to use 2–5 metres at signalised crossings and one car length >5 m at unsignalised intersections.
 Providing more buffer space allows vehicles, particularly those turning out of smaller roads, to queue in the waiting area.
 On the other hand, larger buffers could place the cyclist at a less optimal viewing point from the mainline, and delay the signal operation due to longer distances necessitating slightly longer bicycle signal yellow and all red clearance intervals.
 The exact optimal distance has been the subject of several studies.